anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 3) a device is required to verify that the trust anchor indicated in the Voucher matches the Registrar it is communicating with.

-The latter prevents onboarding into a Domain controlled by an attacker which is different to the Domain indicated in the Voucher.
+The third prevents onboarding into a Domain controlled by an attacker which is different to the Domain indicated in the Voucher.
 However, by itself it does not prevent a Domain owner trying to onboard a Pledge while the expiration time in the Voucher has already passed.